-- (a) Estimate the radius where this will occur. - (b) The solar system moves through the interstellar medium with a speed $\sim 30 \text{ km s}^{-1}$.
-Sketch the likely flow pattern near this radius. - (c) How do you expect the magnetic field to vary with radius in the outflowing solar wind?
-Estimate its value at the termination shock. - (d) Estimate the electron plasma frequency, the ion acoustic Mach number and the proton Larmor radius just ahead of the termination shock front and comment upon the implications of these values for the shock structure. - (e) The Voyager 1 spacecraft was launched in 1977 and is now moving radially away from the sun with a speed ~ 15 km s-1.
-When do you think it will pass through the termination shock?
+- (d) Estimate the electron plasma frequency, the ion acoustic Mach number and the proton Larmor radius just ahead of the termination shock front and comment upon the implications of these values for the shock structure. - (e) The Voyager 1 spacecraft was launched in 1977 and travels radially away from the sun with a terminal speed ~ 17 km s-1.
+When would you expect it to pass through the termination shock?
+[In fact, it passed through that shock in December 2004, at a distance 94 AU from the sun.]